How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Adequate fluid intake (1.5–2 liters daily) stabilizes circulation, blood pressure, and metabolism.

-Especially older patients often forget to drink regularly.
+Older patients, in particular, often forget to drink regularly.

 Mental and emotional preparation